-Sacramento, California October 10, 2023
+Sacramento, California October 9, 2024

-Management's Discussion and Analysis June 30, 2023 and 2022
+Management's Discussion and Analysis For the Years Ended June 30, 2024 and 2023

-This section presents management's analysis of the Dublin San Ramon Services District/East Bay Municipal Utility District Recycled Water Authority (the Authority) financial condition and activities as of and for the years ended June 30, 2023 and 2022.
+This section presents management's analysis of the Dublin San Ramon Services District/East Bay Municipal Utility District Recycled Water Authority (the Authority) financial condition and activities as of and for the years ended June 30, 2024 and 2023.
 Management's Discussion and Analysis (MD&A) is intended to serve as an introduction to the Agency's basic financial statements.
 The MD&A represents management's examination and analysis of the Authority's financial condition and performance.